mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 Less than 50 of the Ancient Sons of Yaskoydray survived the war and most of those travelled far beyond Charted Space.
 They have changed beyond recognition, as each followed a different path of scientific development.
 Some are still Droyne in body and mind; others uploaded their personalities to computer systems,integrated themselves with technology, engineered new forms for themselves or left behind the bonds of matter and now exist only as psionic entities.
 Each Son is a civilization unto himself, with his own unique beliefs and technologies.

 Some Ancients continue to research their own obsessions, hunting for a way to transcend reality or perfect some ultimate technology, hoping to make a breakthrough before they are found and destroyed by their siblings.
 Others focus their attention on constructing ever more perfect hiding places, believing that the best strategy is to wait out the war in isolation until the other Ancients have exhausted their resources.
-Still others have gone on the offensive, eschewing technological advancement in favour of firepower and hunters; if everyone else is wiped out, then the last Ancient survivor will rule the galaxy.
+Still others have gone on the offensive, eschewing technological advancement in favor of firepower and hunters; if everyone else is wiped out, then the last Ancient survivor will rule the galaxy.

 They continue to fight amongst themselves, using spies and agents to seek out their enemies, and manipulate events to suit their own incomprehensible schemes.
 A man suddenly butchers four total strangers... all important scientists researching new technology, and science is set back decades.
 A technician blanks whole sections of a newly received encyclopaedia; the next day he cannot remember what he did and the Imperial bureaucracy moves too slowly to notice that it now has no data on an interdicted system.
 A noble arbitrarily rejects an appeal by settlers for aid fighting an allergy plague and, within years, their world is again barren.